 To assure many years of reliable operation and optimum customer comfort and to assure the outdoor unit warranty remains valid, an air-handler model or indoor coil/furnace combination should be selected that is properly matched to the outdoor unit.
-This is especially critical for heat pump systems to assure proper refrigerant charge balance between the cooling and heating modes.
 The recommended approach is to select an air-handler or indoor coil and gas furnace that has an AHRI match with the outdoor unit.
-Refer to the AHRI directory at www.ahridirectory.org to confirm the air-handler and outdoor unit are a certified combination in the AHRI Directory.
+Refer to the AHRI directory at www.ahridirectory. org to confirm the air-handler and outdoor unit are a certified combination in the AHRI Directory.